krzysztofzablocki/Playgrounds/README.md

 [Check-out my blog](http://merowing.info) or [GitHub profile](https://github.com/krzysztofzablocki) for more cool stuff.

-If you'd like to support my tools and tutorials, you can do that [via Patreon](http://www.patreon.com/merowing)

 #### Attribution

 SceneKit example code has been taken from [David Ronnqvist](http://ronnqvi.st/book/) upcoming SceneKit book, recommended.